Alternative Health Care

-To more and more individuals with all kinds of maladies, ailments illness and disease, the idea of a natural cure with natural "medicine" (sometimes called holistic healing) sounds like an ideal therapy, or at least a more gentle and harmonious approach.
+To more and more individuals with all kinds of maladies, ailments illness and disease, the idea of a natural "cure" with natural "medicine" sounds like an ideal therapy, or at least a more gentle and harmonious approach.

-So, what IS all the fuss and furor, the debate, the controversial wrangling -- or sometimes, simply inner turmoil -- often over SOMEONE ELSE'S personal business?
-Another writer (and evidently keen observer), Dr. Daniel Callahan, introducing his BOOK REVIEW of Joel James Shuman's and Keith G. Meador's "Heal Thyself: Spirituality, Medicine, and the Distortion of Christianity" (Oxford University Press, 2003 ) in the Summer 2004 Johns Hopkins University Press "Bulletin of the History of Medicine" (Volume 78, Number 2, pp. 523-524) expressed it this way: "A few years ago I organized a research project on complementary and alternative medicine (CAM).
+So, what IS all the fuss and furor, the debate, the controversial wrangling -- or sometimes, simply inner turmoil -- often over OTHER PEOPLE'S personal decisions?
+Another writer (and evidently keen observer), Dr. Daniel Callahan, introducing his BOOK REVIEW of Joel James Shuman's and Keith G. Meador's "Heal Thyself: Spirituality, Medicine, and the Distortion of Christianity" (Oxford University Press, 2003 ) in the Summer 2004 Johns Hopkins University Press "Bulletin of the History of Medicine" (Volume 78, Number 2, pp. 523- 524) expressed it this way: "A few years ago I organized a research project on complementary and alternative medicine (CAM).
 I was drawn to the topic not as a CAM supporter but because I had been intrigued by the HOSTILITY that many physicians feel toward it".
 Sadly, that describes the attitude to a tee in a great many cases.
 But, why?

-There are a number of possible reasons (and many excuses) for skepticism, objection, even outright opposition; and if we're serious about "natural" healing, we'll most likely have to deal with them sooner or later -- preferably, without becoming antagonistic and "polarized" ourselves.
-(NOT good therapy!)
+There are a number of possible reasons (and many more "excuses") for skepticism, objection, even outright opposition; and if we're serious about "natural" healing, we'll most likely have to deal with them sooner or later -- preferably, without becoming antagonistic and "polarized" ourselves.
+(That would NOT be good therapy!)

 "Aren't non-medical therapies awfully risky, even dangerous?"